Save content for translation directly from your website to Transifex without using files.

 Two ways to use Transifex Live are directly on your site or within Transifex itself.
 Both let you do the abovementioned things and show you the same information to switch between the two as needed.
 We’ll look at the two options and the benefits of each.

 The on-site version of Live has a few advantages over the in-app version:

 Because it runs on your site (instead of inside an iFrame), pages load faster, and it’s quicker to navigate around your site.

-It lets you translate content that’s behind a login, e.g. private pages or parts of a web app only visible to logged-in users.
+It lets you translate content behind a login, e.g., private pages or parts of a web app only visible to logged-in users.

 In general, we recommend installing the Live snippet as soon as possible so you can use the on-site version of Transifex Live (at Transifex, we use it to translate our website).

 Using Transifex Live inside Transifex

 The in-app version of Transifex Live loads your website within Transifex through an iFrame (i.e., your website is displayed within another website).
 Unlike the on-site version of Live, you cannot save strings from pages behind a login, and pages will take a little longer to load.